Skip to main content

 Video demonstration

 The following video provides an overview of how sections work.
-Please note, the UI shown may vary to what you see in your portal as various updates have occurred since the video was recorded.
+Please note, the UI shown may vary to what you see in your portal as various updates have occurred since the video was recorded, including the addition of section customisation.

 Settings and options